edtroleis/docker-certified-associated-2022/images.md

 ## COPY vs ADD
 COPY takes in a src and destination.
 It only lets you copy in a local file or directory from our host

-ADD lets you do that too, but it also suports 2 other sources.
+ADD lets you to the same, but it also suports 2 other sources.
 - you can use a url instead of a local file/directory
 - you can extract a tar file from the source directly into the destination

 ## EXPOSE
-Informs Docker that the container listens on the specified network ports at runtime.
+It informs Docker that the container listens on the specified network port at runtime.
 It doesn't actually publish the port.

 ## HEALTHCHECK
-Allows to tell the plataform on how to test that our application is healthy.
-When Docker starts a container, it monitors the process that the conainer runs. if the process ends, the containers exits.
+It allows to tell the plataform on how to test that our application is healthy.
+When Docker starts a container, it monitors the process that the container runs.
+If the process ends, the container exits.
 That's just a basic check and does not necessarily tell the detail about the application.

 --interval=DURATION (default 30s)